benetche/ticket-mart/README.md

 Source code to the three mockup pages is available at the root of the repository.

-The pages are available at the folder `pages`.
+The pages are available in the `pages` folder.
-The Header component is available at the folder `components`.
+The Header component is available in the `components` folder.
-The styles are available at the folder `styles`.
+The styles are available in the `styles` folder.

 ## 4. Test Plan:

 For the first milestone, no tests were made.
 In the future tests will be made to ensure the system is working properly.
-For the second milestone, only manual tests were performed checking the frontend.

 ## 5. Test Results:

-All tests produced the expected results.
+For the first milestone, no tests were made.

 ## 6. Build Procedures: